Gun violence in the United States: Public opinion

 With a rise in gun violence and mass shootings in the United States, many surveys have been conducted throughout the recent years to examine the public opinion on certain gun policies and prevention methods in an effort to gain an understanding on the major trends in public opinion.
 Americans have found to have a range of opinions regarding this issue.

 Across different studies conducted, it has been found that US public opinion varies based on gender, age, gun ownership status, occupation, education, political affiliation among many other demographics.
 However, most Americans support some form of restrictions and limitations with firearms, whether they are gun owners or not.

-A study conducted by Berry College’s Department of Political Science utilized data from surveys that were administered from 1999-2001, 2011, 2012, 2015, 2017 and 2018.
+A study conducted by Berry College's Department of Political Science utilized data from surveys that were administered from 1999 to 2001, 2011, 2012, 2015, 2017 and 2018.
 They compared the attitude of the massacre generation which refers to people born after the Columbine high school shooting in 1999 to the older generation.
 An age effect was only seen in studies conducted after 2012.
 Results from these surveys indicated that the younger generation are more likely to believe that the government can effectively prevent future mass shootings with more gun prevention laws.
 The data also suggested that the younger generation are more likely to attribute mass shootings to lack of government regulation.

-Another study was conducted in April of 2015 which measured public opinion of carrying firearms in public places.
+Another study was conducted in April 2015 which measured public opinion of carrying firearms in public places.
 Results from the study showed that overall, less than one third of the adults in the US supported carrying firearms in public spaces.
 Support was greater in gun owners compared to non- gun owners.
 Support for carrying firearms in public was lowest for schools, bars, and sport stadiums.
 According to the data, 18.2 percent of the respondents supported carrying guns in bars, 17.1 percent supported carrying guns in sport stadiums and 18.8 percent supported carrying guns in schools.
 Support for carrying firearms was greatest in restaurants and retail stores.
 32.9 percent of the respondents support carrying guns in restaurants and 30.8 percent support carrying guns in retail stores.
 From this study it was concluded that most people in the United States, even most gun owners, are in support of limiting the places gun owners are allowed to carry their weapons.